sgjava/install-zabbix/README.md

 ## Install Agent 2 script
 Install Zabbix Agent 2 script on client.
-Make sure to change configuration to point to you Zabbix server before running.
+Make sure to change configuration to point to your Zabbix server before running.
 You can always configure manually should you forget.
 * `cd ~/install-zabbix`
 * Change configuration values as needed
 * `./install-agent2.sh`